jeffreysbrother/php-performance/README.md

 ## Future ideas

 * generators, if building huge arrays.
-See [here](https://medium.com/tech-tajawal/use-memory-gently-with-yield-in-php-7e62e2480b8d)
+See [here](https://medium.com/tech-tajawal/use-memory-gently-with-yield-in-php-7e62e2480b8d).
 * unset() "unset variables which contain large amounts of data and aren't required later in the code".
-See [here](https://www.airpair.com/php/fatal-error-allowed-memory-size)
+See [here](https://www.airpair.com/php/fatal-error-allowed-memory-size).
 * avoid creating unnecessary data structures?
+* Alternative data structures?
+See [here](https://medium.com/@rtheunissen/efficient-data-structures-for-php-7-9dda7af674cd).
+* foreach versus a for loop.
+Apparently, foreach is very inefficient when altering the data of the array.
+See [here](http://www.phpbench.com/).